BolunThompson/notes-2/Career.md

 	Backend Gaming
 QUESTION:
 	Of the 3 career options, which is best?
 		Leaning toward applications.
 But systems are nice.
+And hardware.
 	If I do a physics PhD, what are my eventual path?
 Which are these are likely or reasonable?
 		: What are the chances that I can't do one?
 		Data Science